Many homeowners are taking advantage of low interest rates and finding themselves with more money in their pockets.

 Refinancing May Be a Good Choice

 - Homeowners wish to save money with lower monthly payments.
 Monthly payments are reduced with a lower interest rate or if the length of the loan is increased.
+Keep in mind by refinancing your existing loan, the total finance charges may be higher over the life of the loan.

 - Homeowners want to eliminate debt faster by paying off their mortgages quickly.
 Monthly payments increase, but homeowners save in the long run on overall interest payments on the debt.